NachoVazquez/game-of-drones-server/README.md

 ## Steps to run

-* Run for update database `dotnet ef database update --startup-project  ../GameOfDrones` with your powershell targeting  **GameOfDrones.DataAccess** project folder.

-* Run for start the project `dotnet run` with your powershell targeting  **GameOfDrones** project folder.
+- Run for start the project `dotnet run` with your powershell targeting **GameOfDrones** project folder.
+This command will run migrations and create the database if necessary